jwharm/java-gi/website/docs/index.md

 * Javadoc for [GStreamer](https://jwharm.github.io/java-gi/gstreamer/org.freedesktop.gstreamer/module-summary.html)

-JAR files with the Javadoc and source code, to use offline in your IDE, are available from [Github Packages](https://github.com/jwharm?tab=packages&repo_name=java-gi).
+JAR files with the Javadoc and source code, to use offline in your IDE, are available from [Github](https://github.com/jwharm/java-gi) under the v0.5 release.

 ## Contributing